Go Beyond the Clichés

 You Are Like A Family Member

 Now, you should know about another good news: Being a female solo traveler in Iran is to your advantage.
 If you are a foreigner you face the locals’ embrace in no doubt.
 And, if you are a single woman traveling Iran, you have the chance of receiving double support from the Iranians.
 Since they feel responsible for the safety of the solo women they meet.
-This attitude is a cultural fact in Iran.
+This attitude is Iran culture facts.